Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Coherent condensation

-{\em Coherent condensation - } Our system (\ref{eq:Resonant_Equation})-(\ref{eq:C_nmij_equation}) admits exact solutions representing the phenomenon of condensation in the form of the following ansatz \beq \alpha_0(t) = b(t), \qquad \alpha_{n\geq 1} = f_n c(t) p(t)^{n-1}, \eeq which is an extension of the one used in \cite{BE,Xu,GG,GG2,GGH}.
-Here, $b,c,p \in\mathbb{C}$ are unknowns and $f_n$ is the same time-independent function as that in (\ref{eq:C_nmij_equation}).
-To guarantee finite values for the conserved quantities $N$ and $E$, we require that $|p|^2<1/4$ since $f_n$ grows exponentially ($f_{n\gg1}\sim 2^n n^{-3/4}/\pi^{-1/4}$).
-Technical details about our subsequent derivations are provided in the appendix.
+We here show that our system (\ref{eq:Resonant_Equation})-(\ref{eq:C_nmij_equation}) admits exact solutions representing the phenomenon of condensation.
+The key element is the preservation of the following ansatz by the evolution \beq \alpha_0(t) = b(t), \qquad \alpha_{n\geq 1} = f_n c(t) p(t)^{n-1}, \eeq where $b,c,p \in\mathbb{C}$ are unknowns and $f_n$ is the same time-independent function as that in (\ref{eq:C_nmij_equation}).
+The restriction $|p|^2<1/4$ is necessary to guarantee finite values for the conserved quantities $N$ and $E$ in (\ref{eq:Conserved_equatities_N_E}) due to the exponential growth of $f_{n\gg1}\sim 2^n n^{-3/4}$.
+The advantage of this ansatz is the reduction of the infinite-dimensional system (\ref{eq:Resonant_Equation})-(\ref{eq:C_nmij_equation}) to three equations for three unknowns